requireiot/MySoilSensorESP32/README.md

 ## Building blocks
 - an ESP32 module with custom Arduino-based software
 - two AAA batteries, which should last for more than a year
-- up to 4 cheap capacitive soil sensors, of the kind you find at Aliexpress for less than a Euro
+- up to 4 cheap capacitive soil sensors, of the kind you find on Aliexpress for less than a Euro
 - my home network, with a DHCP server assigning pseudo-static IP addresses to everybody, based on MAC address